This post may contain affiliate links. For more information, read my disclosure policy.

 When Jordan was little, we always got her a petite vanilla scone on our Starbucks Sundays, and now that’s my indulgence.
 I love all the petite treats they make, because it makes me feel better to eat one.
 Plus, when Jordan was 3, it was a perfect size for her.
 Jordan loves those petite vanilla scones…and so did Ginger.
 Abby just sees a Starbucks cup and hopes it’s her Puppuchino.

 I’m a little scone obsessed, ever since I made Lemon Scones and Funfetti Chip Cake Batter Scones.
-I’m also obsessed with Starbucks Copycats ever since I made those Blueberry Crumb Muffins.
+I’m also obsessed with Starbucks Copycats ever since I made those Blueberry Crumb Muffins and pumpkin scones.
 These Petite Vanilla Scones are just another addition to my favorite breakfast recipes.
 They’re perfect for Sunday brunch or any day you want a homemade scone!

 sliced open scones on plate